The following professionals lent their expertise to this article:

 Curriculum: Students at WVJC can expect to learn and utilize the nursing process to provide safe and effective patient care.
 They learn how to practice sound nursing judgment, critical thinking, and patient care skills.
 They will complete classroom instruction and lab experiences in gerontological, medical, surgical, obstetric, and pediatric nursing.

-Best For: Students who want to practice in West Virginiaand gain an entry-level nursing position.
+Best for: Students who want to practice in West Virginia and gain an entry-level nursing position.
 By earning a diploma in Practical Nursing, they can enter the workforce sooner, begin earning income, and gain valuable experience in the field.
 Graduates of the WVJC LPN program can complete the Practical Nursing to Registered Nursing Pathway Program later if they decide to further their education within five years of graduation.

 Find Online LPN & LVN Programs Near You